Employer Newsletter: Spring 2019

-1. New Resource: Practice Note - Professional Supervision of Children
+New Resource: Practice Note on Professional Supervision

-Practice Note: Professional Supervision of Children looks at five factors that inform professional supervision strategies and techniques.
+Our new Practice Note: Professional Supervision of Children looks at five factors that inform professional supervision strategies and techniques.

 Throughout the campaign, we had valuable engagement with our members who attended our online webinars, accessed and shared our resources, watched our snapshot videos and integrated their learning into their Continuous Professional Learning portfolios.

-Continuous Professional Learning (CPL) program complements and formalizes the ongoing professional learning RECEs do every day, and helps them stay current in their practice.
+The College’s Continuous Professional Learning (CPL) program complements and formalizes the ongoing professional learning RECEs do every day, and helps them stay current in their practice.
 It also communicates to employers, families and the public that RECEs are members of a distinct profession that values ongoing professional learning.

 Continuous Professional Learning for RECEs involves two steps: